LYLA

 Practical Details

 LYLA runs a tight service schedule.
 Dinner seatings operate Wednesday through Saturday with a single slot at 7 PM.
 Friday and Saturday add a lunch sitting at 12:30 PM.
-The restaurant is closed Sunday, Monday, and Tuesday.
+The restaurant is closed Sunday, Monday, Tuesday.
 With seatings this limited, booking is direct to understand but the window fills: allow adequate lead time, particularly for Friday and Saturday lunch, which combines the most accessible service time with weekend demand.
 Overnight accommodation is available in the townhouse for those who want to extend the occasion.

 The wine programme offers matched pairings at a premium, as expected at this level.
 The list itself is described as well-considered with some degree of accessibility across price points, so arriving without a pairing booked is a viable choice if you prefer to select independently.

-For more of Edinburgh's dining, drinking, and stay options, see our full Edinburgh restaurants guide, our full Edinburgh bars guide, and our full Edinburgh hotels guide.
+For more of Edinburgh's dining, drinking, stay options, see our full Edinburgh restaurants guide, our full Edinburgh bars guide, and our full Edinburgh hotels guide.

 Know Before You Go